 ARTICLE I - Membership.
 Membership is determined by the payment of the appropriate membership dues to the Chapter.

+ARTICLE II- Executive Director.
+The Executive Director shall be responsible for all papers, correspondence, minutes, and electronic files.
+The Executive Director shall also oversee the membership database, the annual meeting registration system, the Chapter website and social media, as well as the maintenance of all electronic documentation.
+The Executive Director shall issue all notices of meetings and notifications of election to membership.
+The Executive Director will assist the President in the preparation of the agendas for meetings, and in ensuring that the Chapter operates in accordance with procedures provided by the ACSM National Office.
+The Executive Director will serve as the primary contact person for individuals and groups that want to communicate with the Chapter.
+The Executive Director is a non-voting member of the executive board and provides oversight for the standing committees of the board.
+It is a hired position with an annual stipend determined by the executive board and agreed upon with a contract.
+Evaluation of the Executive Director is conducted by the executive board on a yearly basis.

-ARTICLE II - Elections.
+ARTICLE III - Elections.

 The President-Elect shall be elected for a one-year term and shall assume office at the end of the Chapter annual meeting.
 At the end of that term, the President-Elect shall become President and the previous President shall become Past-President for the ensuing year.

-The Information Manager shall be elected for a term of three years and shall assume office at the end of the Chapter annual meeting.

 The Treasurer shall be elected for a term of three years and shall assume office at the end of the Chapter annual meeting.
 The outgoing Treasurer shall be responsible for financial accounts and records until the end of the fiscal year (December 31).

 The Regional Student Representative shall be an undergraduate or graduate student from an institution within the Chapter at the time of election.
 The Regional Student Representative shall assume office at the end of the Chapter annual meeting.